 Preliminary work to be completed, BEFORE construction starts and things to know:

-• Review the two EECA policies, Policy 509 – Interconnection Policy (attached is the Application for Operation of Member-Owned Generation) and Policy 515 – Net Metering Policy, and keep for your records.
+• Review the two EECA policies, Policy 509 – Interconnection Policy and Policy 515 – Cooperative Credit for Excess Generation Policy and keep for your records.
 Note, Policy 515 allows members to generate alternative energy on an annual basis to offset their purchases of energy from the Cooperative, up to a 40 kW system.
 It does not provide for reimbursement for energy produced above consumption.
 Any credits for excess generation at the end of the annual period chosen will expire.

 • Complete and return the original Agreement for Interconnection (and Parallel Operation of Distributed Generation).
-Need to fill out Page 6: Member information at top and important to choose an Annual Period of April or October.
+It is important to choose an Annual Period of April or October.
 April is considered optimal for solar interconnections, and October for wind turbine interconnects.
-Sign Member Name (Owner & date) on Page 7.
+Sign Member Name (Owner & date).

-• Submit the proposed One-line diagram from your contractor (see sample One-Line Diagram), to include the existing metering point for your interconnect system.
-The drawing should include the metering point(s), disconnect(s), panel box(es), inverter(s), sub-meter location, and denote any battery back-ups.
+• Submit the proposed One-line diagram from your contractor, to include the existing metering point for your interconnect system.
+The drawing should include the metering point(s), disconnect(s), panel box(es), inverter(s), and denote any battery back-ups.
 The Engineer Technicians may check out the site/existing service set-up before construction starts.

 NOTE: Egyptian Electric Cooperative Association reserves the right, at any time, to amend any part of this guideline/policy including, without limitation, the type, amount or application of any Distribution and Transmission Charges, penalties or rebates set out in this guideline.
 This guideline is intended as a summary only and is not intended to be a statement of Egyptian Electric’s rights and obligations in relation to distributed generation.